Our Sustainability Story

 Certi-PUR-us_logo

-The CertiPUR-US® name and logo are registered certification marks of Alliance for Flexible Polyurethane Foam, Inc., a not-for-profit organization.
+The CertiPUR-US® name and logo are registered certification marks of Alliance for Flexible Polyurethane Foam, Inc., a non-profit organization.
 CertiPUR-US certified foams are:

 ✓ Made without ozone depleters